Best daily deals

 The Studio Buds passively and actively blocks out much more noise than earbuds like the AirPods (which isn’t exactly saying a lot).
 This will help prevent auditory masking, so your music will sound like it should in most environments.
 It will also help protect your ears, as good passive and active noise cancellation makes users less likely to crank up the volume on their earbuds in noisy environments.

-How does the Beats Studio Buds sound?
+How do the Beats Studio Buds sound?

 A frequency response chart of the Beats Studio Buds (cyan) relative to the SoundGuys Consumer Curve V2 (pink).